angular-heidelberg/pages/community-updates/ngHeidelbergv13.md

 ### Angular Community Q&A with Minko Gechev

-The first episode of the Angular Community Q&A with Minko Gechev is availabel on [Youtube](https://www.youtube.com/watch?v=ax0JXFeCBIg)
+The first episode of the Angular Community Q&A with Minko Gechev is available on [Youtube](https://www.youtube.com/watch?v=ax0JXFeCBIg)

 ### Angular localization with Ivy